 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Naturopath services (uses natural or alternative treatments).
 Not covered under any condition Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
 Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
 Reversal of sterilization procedures and or non-prescription contraceptive supplies.
 Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Additional coverage as described in the Medical Benefits Chart earlier in this chapter.
 Routine dental care, such as cleanings, fillings, or dentures.
 Not covered under any condition Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Additional coverage as described in the Medical Benefits Chart earlier in this chapter.